KevinNovak/Matrix/README.md

 Broken into 3 main applications:

 1. **MQTT/UI Server**
+    * Single Node.js application with two main functions:
+        1. Run a Mosca MQTT broker.
+        2. Serve web pages using Express.
+            * Each UI client subscribes the the Mosca broker.
 2. **LED Client**
+    * Raspberry Pi client which subscribes to the Mosca broker.
+    * Controls an 8x8 RGB LED matrix.
 3. **Stream Server**
+    * Streams live video of the LED matrix to the UI clients.
+    * Runs on the same Raspberry Pi as the LED client.

 ## References
 * [Mosca](https://www.npmjs.com/package/mosca) by [Matteo Collina](https://github.com/mcollina) - Node.js MQTT broker